FutureGamersOficial/rbrecruiter-gc/README.md

  - Termination - Has a staff member met their untimely demise?
 Terminate them.
 This will strip their permissions and roles.
  - Controllable permissions - Every user has permissions!
 Control who has access to what (You can skip the application process and add staff members directly here).
  - Ban system - Having trouble with pesky spammers?
 Ban them!
 This will publicly shame their profile and keep them from signing up or logging in.
- - Notifications: Notifies slack and email primarily (Slack notifications currently broken)
+ - Notifications: Notifies Slack and email primarily (Slack notifications are currently broken)

  And many more features!